xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Content_Disposition($string = null)`

-Returns an associative array containing the content disposition, field name and filename (if supplied), or `null` if the value is invalid.
+Returns an associative array containing the content disposition, field name and filename (if supplied), or `null` if the field value is invalid.

 Example: